T

 neighborhood

-Wander through the charming streets of Charleston's French Quarter, characterized by its historic architecture, art galleries, and boutiques.
-It's a delightful area for a leisurely exploration.
+Wander through the charming streets of Charleston's French Quarter, known for its colorful historic homes, art galleries, and cobblestone alleys.
+This area captures the essence of antebellum architecture and Southern grace.

 ~90 min